To view or more or less information, use the slider above.

 I'm a software developer in Cambridge, Massachusetts.
 I've been a software developer since the year 2000.
 You can reach me at email@example.com.

 My current strengths are making full stack web apps and finding ways to iterate quickly.
-I am working on a future strength: designing interactive explanations.

 This may mean: